Shelley C. Kurland, Ph.D.

 Dean, Virtual Campus

 Shelley Kurland is the Dean of Virtual Campus at the County College of Morris in Randolph, New Jersey.
 She has been an educator since 1999 and involved in distance education since 2003.
 Dr. Kurlandâ€™s areas of expertise and interests are in distance education, active learning, faculty learning, and the use of digital technologies with pedagogical considerations.
 She uses the question, â€śIs this the best for the student?â€ť as the compass for her professional work.

 Dr. Kurlandâ€™s scholarly activities involve active contributions through professional presentations in the areas of teaching and learning in all delivery methods.
 As part of her action research dissertation study, Rethinking Teaching in STEM Education in a Community College: Role of Instructional Consultation and Digital Technologies, Dr. Kurland discussed educatorsâ€™ tendency to introduce or to implement technology without aligning it to a theoretical framework, which may lead to the â€śusing technology for the sake of using technology mindsetâ€ť.
 She developed and introduced the Learning-Teaching-Technology Cycle.
 Each of the elements – learning, teaching, and technology – is critical, connected, and inform each other as an educator designs and implements an activity and/or lesson.

 Coordinator, Virtual Campus

-Sheri Ventura is the Coordinator of Virtual Campus Services at the County College of Morris.
-In her role, Sheri works closely with the Dean of the Virtual Campus to meet operational and strategic needs and functions.
-While coordinating all aspects of distance education by supporting students, faculty and staff, one of her critical responsibility is that of Accessibility Liaison.
+In her role, Amy works closely with the Dean of the Virtual Campus to meet operational and strategic needs and functions.
+She coordinates all aspects of distance education by supporting students, faculty and staff.
+One of her critical responsibilities is that of Accessibility Liaison.
 Inclusion and accessibility are core values for Amy.
 She provides and promotes inclusion and accessibility for all.